Drrechu/rna2d/index.rst

 Program will not work if either of those lines is missing.
 Output, is stored in "db.txt" file.

+Program accepts path to the file as parameter or will ask for a path if parameter is not provided.

 It requires Python 2.7 with future module installed or Python 3.5.